Weed (manga): Plot

-Several years after the events of Silver Fang -The Shooting Star Gin-, Gin's son is born in the Japanese Alps.
+Several years after the events of Silver Fang, Gin's son is born in the Japanese Alps.
 After the puppy's mother Sakura dies from an illness, an English Setter named GB pledges to bring him to the Ōu Mountains and reunite him with his father.
 GB decides to name the pup Weed, after the English word for wild plant, because he is "small but powerful".
 Upon arriving at Ōu, the pair learn that a monstrous creature is wreaking havoc and Ōu has fallen into turmoil.
 Gin is away, on a desperate search for his mate.
 Weed, GB, and other Ōu soldiers meet a team of dogs led by the German shepherd Jerome.
 Jerome explains that the monster is a mutated dog that escaped from a laboratory after killing several scientists.
 Weed's group joins them and they succeed in killing the monster, though lose several soldiers in the process, among them Gin's old ally, Smith.

 The series then introduces Hōgen and Genba, Great Dane brothers who plan to create an army and overthrow Gin.
 When Gin and his close friends John and Akame are found by Hōgen and his troops, Akame escapes to alert Ōu, while Gin, John, and Hiro (a dog loyal to Gin) are taken as hostages.
 John escapes, but is killed while acting as a diversion for Hiro.
 Akame locates Weed and explains the situation, prompting him to search for dogs to join Ōu's army.
 Gin escapes and starts recruiting soldiers.
 Hōgen, alone after having to mercy kill Genba, launches his attack on Ōu.
 Weed clashes with Hōgen and is injured, but spirits of dead Ōu soldiers appear to give him strength.
 Weed defeats Hōgen but chooses not to kill him.
 Hōgen stumbles away and is found by Shōji Sudou, a policeman whose partner was killed by Genba and Hōgen.
 Shōji shoots and kills Hōgen.